 - Connect to the IMU with the MicroStrain Monitor software.

 NOTE: The software assumes that the IMU is oriented in the MicroStrain frame of reference in order to use the X, Y, Z, tilt, roll and heading quantities sensibly.

 Do I need to run a compass calibration before instrument deployment?
 The IMU sensor has a magnetometer and may need calibration if you are to deploy it using materials that may influence the sensor.
-For most applications with a Vector with IMU, a compass calibration is superfluous.
 The following steps describe how the calibration should be carried out:

 - Put the Vector in transparent mode, as described above.

-- Check out MicroStrain’s video on how to do the soft and hard iron calibration – click here: http://www.microstrain.com/video/hard-soft-iron-calibration
+- Check out MicroStrain’s documentation on how to do the soft and hard iron calibration

 - Follow the procedure described by MicroStrain.